 Zainal was just 7 years old when he and his family were kidnapped by ISIS militants in 2014 and taken to Tal Afar.
 Later he was moved to Syria where he and other Yazidi, Christian and Shia children were used as human shields.
 During the battle to retake Baghouz, the last ISIS stronghold, the building where the children slept was hit by a mortar and when his captors saw that Zainal was injured they threw him outside and left him to die.
-He was eventually found by the Syrian Defence Forces and taken to a hospital where he was diagnosed with a compound fracture in his thigh.
-Shards of shrapnel were removed from his leg and he was fitted with a metal fixator but by the time he arrived in Iraq in March, the wound was severely infected.
+He was later found by the Syrian Defence Forces and taken to a hospital where he was diagnosed with a compound fracture in his thigh.
+Shards of shrapnel were removed from his leg and he was fitted with a metal fixator but by the time he reached Iraq in March, the wound was severely infected.

-Zainal was admitted to hospital in Duhok where his brother stayed beside him day and night but with no funds available to pay for his treatment he was soon discharged.
-We arranged for him to be treated in the main hospital and when he returned to the camp, a nurse cleaned and dressed his wounds several times each day for several months.
-The wound eventually healed and the fixator was removed but he needs an operation to lengthen the bone and he suffers from a recurring infection.
+Zainal was admitted to hospital in Duhok where his brother stayed beside him day and night but with no funds to pay for ongoing treatment he was soon discharged.
+We managed to get him transferred to the general hospital where they treated the infection and when he returned to the camp, we sent a nurse to clean and dress his wounds each day for several months.
+His leg eventually healed and the fixator was removed but he needs an operation to lengthen the bone and he suffers from a recurring infection.
 He has partial paralysis caused by damage to his brain and he is severely traumatised from his years in captivity.
 He shares a tent with Ahmed and his wife and their 16 month old baby.
-Their parents are still missing but most of his siblings are on a survivor program in Canada.
+Their parents are still missing but his siblings are on a survivor program in Canada.
 Zainal has been offered asylum in Canada where some of his siblings are on a survivor program but he doesn't want to leave without his brother.

 BOSTON - Three Iraqi children arrived in Boston to be treated in the US for injuries they suffered in the war-torn country.